 Annually, the information technology research firm Gartner publishes its magic quadrant report comparing web content management systems (CMS) at the enterprise level.
 At this writing, the most recent report places Acquia/Drupal, Adobe Experience Manager (AEM), and Sitecore as the three leaders in the field, based on both their completeness of vision and their ability to execute on organizational requirements.

 How two CMSs compare depends largely on the perspective of the type of stakeholder.
 Stakeholders can include content authors, marketers, developers, decision-makers, and more.
 Part 1 of this blog series focuses on comparing Drupal and Sitecore from three perspectives: the Content Author’s perspective, the Marketer’s perspective, and the Business perspective.
-Part 2 will focus on the IT and Community perspectives.
+Part 2 focuses on the IT and Community perspectives.

 An obvious caveat: as a long-time Drupalist and Mediacurrent employee, I’m a biased observer.
 However, I endeavor to be objective in this blog post.
 Indeed, Sitecore has plenty of strengths, as will be explored in the upcoming sections.